Seventh man accused in court after police investigation into sexual offending at Dilworth School

 The seventh man accused after a police investigation into alleged historical sexual offending at Dilworth School has appeared in court.

-He cannot be identified after he was granted name suppression at a brief appearance in the Auckland District Court.
+He cannot be identified after he was granted name suppression by Judge Grant Fraser at a brief appearance in the Auckland District Court.

-His defence lawyer said it would be unfair to have the spotlight put only on him in the next 14 days.
+The man's defence lawyer had argued it would be unfair to have the spotlight put only on him in the next two weeks.

 The 60-year-old accused is facing a charge of indecent assault and will next appear in court in early October.

-On Monday, police announced six men, who are all in their 60s and 70s, had been charged in relation to alleged sexual offending.
+On Monday, police announced six other men, who are all in their 60s and 70s, had been charged in relation to alleged sexual offending.

+Detective Senior Sergeant Geoff Baber said a number of serious offences had allegedly occurred across a number of decades spanning from the 1970s into the 2000s.

-These men were granted name suppression and will also reappear in the Auckland District Court in early October.
+The first six men charged in connection with the case were granted name suppression and will also reappear in the Auckland District Court in early October.

 As the news broke, school management held a press conference to publicly address the situation.